Microsoft in Education

 On this week’s show, the Windows Education Marketing team describes what it takes to make technology more accessible for schools and more useful for today’s student – get an insider’s perspective into an event that launched a philosophy, not just a product.
 Keep listening to hear how Kayas Cultural College built a digital classroom using a fully Microsoft solution for distance learning in remote areas.
 From K-12 to adult education, join us for an episode In the Classroom.

-Windows Insider Podcast Ep 3
+Windows Insider Podcast Episode 3

 THOMAS TROMBLEY: Welcome back, listeners.